|

 A capability is an operation you can perform on your files.
 Extract text from a PDF.
 Parse an EPUB's structure.
 Generate embeddings for search.

 FileGrind ships with capabilities for common file types.
-More get added through plugins.
-The capability system uses CAPNS for discovery and matching—your system finds the right tool for each file type automatically.
+The system uses CAPNS for discovery and matching— it finds the right tool for each file type automatically.

 Plugins for new file types